-When a little girl from Minnesota lost her beloved blanket and “Lambie” stuffed animal while vacationing in Montgomery, Texas, she was heartbroken at the thought she’d never see them again.
+When little Reagan Porter, 7, of Eden Prairie, Minn., lost her beloved blanket and "Lambie" stuffed animal while vacationing in Montgomery, Texas, she was heartbroken at the thought she'd never see them again.

 But Christina Cooper, a stellar employee at the La Torretta Lake Resort where the family had been staying, certainly wasn't going to let that happen.

 "They called the same day they had checked out and, unfortunately, housekeeping had already cleaned the room," Cooper, the resort's loss-prevention lead supervisor, told GoodMorningAmerica.com.
 "We're not sure if it got mixed up in the laundry but we think that's what happened."

 But after a little more digging, Cooper lived up to her title and hit the misplaced stuffed animal jackpot.

 "I checked housekeeping's bin again about a month later and I saw the little Lambie doll there and the green blanket," she recalled.
 "It instantly triggered in my mind.
 I thought, 'Could this be it?
 It has to be.'"